-Admission Policies For The Medical Laboratory Technician Program must be paid and all necessary transcripts on file.
+Admission Policies For The Medical Laboratory Technician Program

 Admission is granted to applicants on a selective basis when all of the below requirements have been satisfactorily accomplished.
 There is a limit to the number of applicants that can be admitted each fall.